Nelson H. Barbour: Life

 In December 1875, Charles Taze Russell, then a businessman from Allegheny, received a copy of Herald of the Morning.
 He met the principals in the Barbourite movement and arranged for Barbour to speak in Philadelphia in 1876.
 Barbour and Russell began their association, during which Barbour wrote the book Three Worlds (1877) and published a small booklet by Russell entitled Object and Manner of Our Lord's Return.
 Beginning in 1878, they each wrote conflicting views on Ransom and Atonement doctrine.
 By May 3, 1879, Russell wrote that their "points of variance seem to me to be so fundamental and important that… I feel that our relationship should cease."
 In a May 22, 1879 letter to Barbour, Russell explicitly resigned: "Now I leave the 'Herald' with you.
 I withdraw entirely from it, asking nothing from you… Please announce in next No. of the 'Herald' the dissolution and withdraw my name [as assistant editor on the masthead]."
 In July 1879, Russell began publishing Zion's Watch Tower, the principal journal of the Bible Student movement.
 Several years after Russell's death, the magazine became associated with Jehovah's Witnesses and was renamed The Watchtower.

 By 1883 Barbour abandoned belief in an invisible presence and returned to more standard Adventist doctrine.
 He had organized a small congregation in Rochester in 1873.
 At least by that year he left Adventism for Age-to-Come faith, a form of British Literalism.
 He changed the name of the congregation to Church of the Strangers.
 In later years the congregation associated with Mark Allen's Church of the Blessed Hope and called themselves Restitutionists.
 A photo of Nelson Barbour appeared in the Rochester Union and Advertiser in October 1895.

 Barbour intermittently published Herald of the Morning until at least 1903, occasionally issuing statements critical of C. T. Russell.
 He wrote favorably though cautiously that he was persuaded to believe that 1896 was the date for Christ's visible return, an idea that had grown out of the Advent Christian Church.
 The last date set by Barbour for Christ's return was 1907.

 By the time of his death the Rochester church numbered about fifty, with very minor interest elsewhere.
 In 1903 Barbour participated in a conference on Mob Spirit in America.
-He advocated the establishment of a predominately black state in the American south west.
+He advocated the establishment of a predominately black state in the Southwestern United States.

 Barbour died while on a trip to the west in 1905 of "exhaustion".

 After his death some of his articles from The Herald of the Morning were collected and published in book form as Washed in His Blood (1908).